anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Though "objectClassName" is a string and [@!RFC9083] does define one object class name with a space separator (i.e. "ip network"), usage of the space character or any other character that requires URL-encoding is NOT RECOMMENDED.
-When object class names are also used in URLs, extensions MUST specify that the names are to be URL-encoded as defined in [@!RFC3986] if the object class names contain any characters requiring URL-encoding.
-A> issue #40
+A> issue #40 and PR comments form tomhrr

 ### Search Results in Extensions {#search_results_in_extensions}